soupslurpr/Matcha-TTS/README.md

 **Note** that `n_timesteps` is treated as a hyper-parameter rather than a model input.
 This means you should specify it during export (not during inference).
 If not specified, `n_timesteps` is set to **5**.

+Additionally, the exported decoder includes the pretrained HiFi-GAN LJ_V3 model so it's usable for speech synthesis out-of-the-box.
+It doesn't quite match with our model, so there is some low-pitch static noise present in the synthesized speech.
+We plan to train a vocoder that's fine-tuned to our model to improve speech synthesis fidelity and eliminate static noise.

 ### ONNX inference

 To run inference on the exported model, first install `onnxruntime` using